-Heat 1 tsp in another pan.
+Heat 1 teaspoon oil in another pan.
 First add the mustard seeds.
-Let the mustard seeds pop.
+Let the mustard seeds crackle.

 Then add the cumin and sesame seeds.
-Let the sesame seeds pop and change color.
+Let the sesame seeds crackle and change color slightly.

 Switch off the flame.
 Add the turmeric powder, red chili powder, asafoetida.